Chris56974/Pethreon/docs/CONTRIBUTING.md

 ## Test Networks

 I have deployed my smart contract to [Goerli](https://goerli.net/) and [Sepolia](https://sepolia.dev/).
-The contract address is the same on both networks.
+The contract address is the same for both networks.
 To test things out, you need to get ether from a [Goerli Faucet](https://goerlifaucet.com/) or a [sepolia faucet](https://sepolia-faucet.pk910.de/).
 I recommend using Goerli because metamask bugs out a bit on sepolia, in my experience.

-##

-Sepolia is one of the two test networks supported by ethereum.
-You can get fake sepolia ether from a .
-[I already deployed a smart contract to sepolia](https://sepolia.etherscan.io/address/0xfe63e035a1bba894a614409371a0eb5726eec09e), and I have included the address for it in the env files.
-You can deploy your own version and replace the address.

 ## Troubleshooting